oVirt/ovirt-site/source/release/3.3.3/index.html.md

 ## Install / Upgrade from previous versions

-### BETA RELEASE
+### RELEASE CANDIDATE

-oVirt 3.3.3 is still in beta.
-In order to install it, you need to enable oVirt beta repository.
+oVirt 3.3.3 release candidate is now ready for testing.
+In order to install it, you need to enable ovirt-updates-testing repository.

-If you're going to test oVirt 3.3.3 beta, please add yourself to [Testing/Ovirt 3.3.3 testing](Testing/Ovirt 3.3.3 testing).
+If you're going to test oVirt 3.3.3 release candidate, please add yourself to [Testing/Ovirt 3.3.3 testing](Testing/Ovirt 3.3.3 testing).

 ### Fedora / CentOS / RHEL